Sienam Lulla

 In due diligence and legal work, the cost of bad lease data isn't an operational headache — it's a deal risk.
 A missed liability, a misread restriction, an amendment that wasn't reconciled before close.
 By the time anyone catches it, the damage is done.

 These aren't hypothetical risks.
-They are the predictable outcomes of treating complex lease abstraction as a software problem that can be solved with a subscription and self-service tooling.
+They are the predictable outcomes of treating complex lease abstraction as something a subscription and self-service tooling can solve on their own — or as something that requires exporting your most sensitive documents into a platform you don't control just to find out.

-The portfolios where these failures happen most often are exactly the portfolios where generic AI tools are most likely to be deployed — large, complex, heavily amended, with long document histories and significant financial exposure attached to every data point.
+The portfolios where these failures happen most often are exactly the portfolios where generic AI tools and off-the-shelf SaaS are most likely to be deployed — large, complex, heavily amended, with long document histories and significant financial exposure attached to every data point.

 What to Actually Look For

-If you're evaluating lease abstraction services and software for a complex portfolio, the questions to ask are not about the AI model or the interface.
+If you're evaluating lease abstraction solutions for a complex portfolio, the questions to ask are not about the AI model or the interface.
 They are:

 How does this solution handle a lease with ten or more amendments, including relocations, assignments, and subleases?
-Who owns the human review — your team or theirs?
-What happens when new amendments come in after the initial abstraction is complete?
-How do they handle document deduplication and normalization before abstraction begins?
-Can they show you examples of how conflicting provisions across an amendment chain are reconciled?
+Does it flag what needs human review, or does it silently resolve ambiguity on its own?
+Does using it require migrating your leases into a new environment, or does it run on the documents where they already live — your SharePoint, your Google Workspace?
+What happens when new amendments come in after the initial implementation is complete — does the data stay current, or does it start going stale immediately?
+How is document deduplication and normalization handled before abstraction begins?
+Can they show you examples of how conflicting provisions across an amendment chain get reconciled?

-If the answers lean heavily on self-service, your team's review, or a one-time data migration model, that's not a scalable solution for complex lease abstraction.
+If the answers involve exporting your portfolio into someone else's database, or leave your team reading every output unaided to catch what the AI got wrong, that's not a scalable answer for complex lease abstraction.
 It's a tool that will work for simple leases and create problems for everything else.

 The Bottom Line